Best Fiction For Young Adults Committee Description

 Membership: 15 members, including chair, plus an administrative assistant, if requested by the chair, and a consultant from the staff of Booklist.

-Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, writing reviews and/or relevant articles, previous selection committee experience, etc.
+- Experience in evaluating library materials, such as relevant course work, on the job materials evaluation experience, publishing reviews and/or relevant articles in respected publications, previous selection committee experience, etc.

 - Previous service on a YALSA committee/jury/taskforce is preferred.